-Imagine our surprise then while over at the Tokyo Game Show, a local Brisbane-based developer, FuzzyEyes, whose previous development work includes Hot Dog King, would be showing off the very creative and very competent Edge of Twilight.
+Imagine our surprise then while over at the Tokyo Game Show, a local Brisbane-based developer, FuzzyEyes, whose previous development work includes Hot Dog King

 In Edge of Twilight, a steampunk, post-apocalyptic fantasy setting sees two races, the industrious Atherns and the spiritual Litherns, vying for control of the world as both are running out of the natural resource, Ether.